didx-xyz/aries-cloudapi-python/docs/Common Steps.md

    }
    ```

-7. (Optional) Look through the prover and verifier's webhooks and see that the
+7. (Optional) Wait for the prover and verifier's webhook, using waypoint, and see that the
 presentation is acknowledged.
 Alternatively, GET the proof records and check the
 `state` field.